facelessuser/pymdown-extensions/docs/src/markdown/extensions/extra.md

 This extension is a convenience extension, and it currently provides no other additional features.
 But remember **don't use `pymdownx.extra` while also using `markdown.extensions.extra`**!

-!!! danger "Reminder"
+/// danger | Reminder
 Remember to read the [Usage Notes](../usage_notes.md) for information that may be relevant when using this extension!
+///

 Extensions: